 What you need to know

-Seeding stewardship offers community members the opportunities to take care of nature-based solutions.
+The Seeding Stewardship Program offers community members the opportunities to take care of nature-based solutions.

 What are nature-based solutions?